Saturday, June 29, 2024

 Actor Laura Linney also plays multiple roles as Flannery's mother and characters in the stories.
 As Flannery's mother, Linney projects smug self-righteousness.
 She wants her daughter to smile more, and she responds to a story by Flannery with a dismissive chuckle, "Well, it really isn't Harper's Bazaar, is it?"

 At the same time, Linney shows genuine concern for her daughter.
-She forces Flannery to the doctor, then shields her from the verdict.
+She forces Flannery to the doctor, then shields her from the diagnosis.
 Worried by her daughter's depression, she calls in a priest and listens intently from the next room as that priest validates Flannery with an imperative, "Write!"

 In Flannery's story "The Life You Save May Be Your Own," she's the mother who sells her mute daughter for the price of a wedding license.
 Linney's smile shows how the mother is relieved to pass on the burden of caring for the girl, while her lingering gaze at the receding car also shows hope that her daughter will rise to the challenge and grow.
 In another story, Linney plays a prim bigot whose adult child scorns her, then mourns her -- an intense ambivalence that Flannery may have shared.